Skip to main content

 The MINUTES_ADD function adds a specified number of minutes to the input datetime value and returns the resulting new datetime value.
 This function supports processing DATE and DATETIME types.

-This function behaves the same as date_add function and MySQL's date_add function when using MINUTE as the unit.
+This function is consistent with date_add function and MySQL's date_add function when using MINUTE as the unit.

 Syntax